liormilliger/Portfolio-config/README.md

 - Portfolio-config contains the kubernetes configuration files for our full production deployment.
 - It has /blog-app which is a helm chart of the application and DB deployment
 - It has the App-of-apps application files for ArgoCD that listens to that repository
+- It has a /scripts folder with installations of all components for automated manual deployment

 ## Full Deployment Workflow Chart